Yonugy/Spin-Wheel/README.md

 Click the Spin button to start spinning the wheel.
 Just type your choices in the text boxes to record your choices.
 ![image](https://github.com/user-attachments/assets/9df79552-81f3-4208-ae86-d50e5e3eb4ca)
-Tada!
+<br>Tada!
 It helped you to choose a color.